January is a great time to connect with your kids.

 d.
 Sledding Penguins Frozen Bananas Snack from Reading Confetti

-Check out our family’s Winter Poetry Teatime on the blog!
+Check out our family’s Winter Poetry Teatime!

-January Family Fun: Embrace Game Playing
+January Family Fun: Embrace Game Play

-15. Play a game together.
 This month, I suggest one of our favorites, Sushi Go.
 It’s fairly quick, easy, and fun for the whole family.

-You can see more of our favorite games on my Master List of Games.
+Find more of our favorite games on my Master List of Games.